 - Clear identification of the chair and, if relevant, area or advising directors.

 - A single-page overview of tenured/tenure-track faculty members’ research interests and activities.
 Summarize each faculty member’s research in at most two sentences.
 Organize the information by subdiscipline.
-Visit other departments’ websites, specifically chemistry, English, history, physics, and political science, for recommended research page models.
+Visit other academic department websites, such as chemistry, English, history, physics, and political science, for recommended research page models.

-- Profiles of everyone (faculty and staff) who interacts with students; each profile must include at least a photo, full name, job title, email, office location (room and building), and phone number; for faculty, this must also include area of research/teaching specialty
+- Profiles of all faculty and staff members who interact with students; each profile must include at least a photo, full name, job title, email, and phone number

 - A giving page that includes a link to UA’s online donation site and, if you are seeking donations to funds other than your general gift fund, descriptions of each fund to help donors choose.